Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 ```shell
 snarkjs powersoftau verify pot12_final.ptau
 ```
-> The `verify` command verifies a powers of tau file.
+The `verify` command verifies a powers of tau file.
 Before we go ahead and create the circuit, we perform a final check and verify the final protocol transcript.
-Notice there is no longer a warning informing you that the file does not contain phase 2 precalculated values.
+Notice there is no longer a warning informing you that the file does not contain phase 2 precalculated values.[skalman](# "that still does not  explain what happens in the phase2 of the cermony ")

 3. compile the cicuit and run circuit ceremony